 4. Aggression

-Biting the neck as a form of aggression is a step above using biting to assert dominance.
+Biting the neck as a form of aggression is a step above using biting to assert a social relationship.
 If a cat is showing aggression, they are unlikely to only bite the neck, and there is a good chance that they’ll break the skin with both teeth and claws.
 If your cats are being rough with each other and either of them is hissing, yowling, or showing signs of fear, then it’s time to break things up so everyone can cool off.

 In Conclusion